 Houghton is often referred to as the Gateway to the Keweenaw blending the great outdoors with rich history and small town charm.
-Resting on the southern shore of the Keweenaw Waterway, Houghton is home to Michigan Tech University, a vibrant downtown, numerous family-friendly parks, recreation trails, and locally-owned dining options.
+Resting on the southern shore of the Keweenaw Waterway, Houghton is home to Michigan Tech University, a vibrant historic downtown, numerous family-friendly parks, recreation trails, and locally-owned dining options.
 Houghton's mix of shopping, lodging, and entertainment make it a great option for visitors seeking a basecamp for trips to Isle Royale National Park, Copper Harbor and Porcupine Mountains Wilderness State Park.

 Close to the heart of Houghton is Ray Kestner Waterfront Park, lovingly named by locals as “Chutes and Ladders.”
 You can’t miss this park on the shores of the Keweenaw Waterway thanks to its epic combination of tubular slides and ladders (like the children’s classic board game).
 Kestner Park boasts a variety of things to do, including paddle sport rentals, a concession stand, a large playground, volleyball courts, a picnic area, and a protected swim area.
 Even though it’s close to town, you can still experience as much adventure here as you like.
 This park also plays host to many of Houghton’s outdoor events, live music, and festivals like the Keweenaw Brewfest and much-lauded Bridgefest.